technusm1/ask-flow/tasks.md

 - [ ] Setup CI
 - [ ] Use LLM to generate good search questions + tags for search term.
 Show it as "Did you mean?" on the search results page.
 - [ ] Best answer is a continuous effort, keep improving it by asking user feedback and adding that to LLM.
-- [ ] UX improvement: Focus on a webpage element on page load.
-Based on German Velasco's suggestion, focus on the search bar on page load.
-Link: https://www.youtube.com/shorts/LUY9RE9HLQM
-- Use Instructor library instead of ExOpenAI for getting structured responses from LLM.
+- [ ] Use Instructor library instead of ExOpenAI for getting structured responses from LLM.
 Instructor is a more generic library that can be used with any LLM model.
 Link: https://github.com/thmsmlr/instructor_ex